-Indian Gooseberry is rich in vitamin C, one of the most concentrated forms in the plant kingdom, and a good source of calcium, phosphorus, iron, carotene and B vitamins.
+Amla is rich in vitamin C, one of the most concentrated forms in the plant kingdom, and a good source of calcium, phosphorus, iron, carotene and B vitamins.
 It is excellent for helping to flush out toxins, aids in maintaining a healthy respiratory system and supports beneficial blood sugar levels.
 In addition, it’s high in fiber and considered a high water fruit.
 Amla’s antioxidant agents help to fight free radicals which are known to cause cell damage.
 Because of its nutrient makeup and healing abilities, it is widely used in Ayurvedic medicine.

 For an athlete, Amla has been shown to provide the following benefits:

 - aids the body with calcium absorption which helps keep bones strong and developing correctly.

 - strengthens the heart muscle which allows it to more efficiently pump blood throughout the body.